adrianj/RangeImaging/readme.txt

 git pull origin master : Fetches and merges changes from origin (the web hosted version) into master (my local version).

 git fetch origin
 git merge origin/master  :  These two commands do the same as 'git pull origin master', but so far I haven't had much luck with the automerging of conflicts, eg, within this readme file.

+Here is some text that I plan to cause a conflict over.